Clients Complaints Policy

 A R Brown & Co.
 Solicitors is committed to high quality legal advice and client care.
 If you are unhappy about any aspect of the service you receive, or about the bill, then please let us know.
 We have a procedure in place which details how we handle complaints as follows:

 If you feel that you have cause for complaint you should contact the person conducting your case in the first instance.
-If after that you are still concerned then please contact the firm’s Managing Director, Deborah Francis or fellow Director, Robert Kynan, at 37 Goring Road, Goring-by-Sea, West Sussex BN12 4AR.
+If after that you are still concerned then please contact the firm’s Managing Director, Deborah Francis, at 37 Goring Road, Goring-by-Sea, West Sussex BN12 4AR.

 If you are not satisfied with our handling of your complaint, you can ask the Legal Ombudsman to consider the complaint.
 Normally, you will need to bring a complaint to the Legal Ombudsman within six months of receiving a final written response from us about your complaint.